Improving Community Survival

 How Do We Get There?

-A HEARTSafe community includes criteria that supports a “cardiac chain of survival,” then encourages a participating community to put that chain of survival into action.
-According to HEARTSafe, activities that support a chain of survival might include:
+The program includes criteria that supports the cardiac arrest “chain of survival,” then encourages a participating community to put that chain of survival into action.
+Activities that support a chain of survival can include:

 - Widespread CPR instruction

 - Aggressive resuscitation protocols for first responders and area hospitals